enkidevs/curriculum/php/php-core/data-types-php/basic-data-types-php.md

 - resource for storing references to functions and resources external to PHP.
 - NULL for a variable with no value.

-**Note:** that PHP is a dynamically typed language and type declaration is not required.

 > We will cover the scalar types in this workout.